QED0711/cantus-firmus/README.md

 ### Initialization:

-The following example shows how to implement a no frills configuration of a CantusFirmus (CF) state manager context and provider.
+The following example shows how to implement a basic configuration of a CantusFirmus state manager context and provider.

+First, we create a CF instance, and pass it our default state.

 ```
     // myState.js